bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-01-26-into-the-abyss.md

 _Into the Abyss_ is not an investigative documentary in the usual sense.
 Structured in a prologue and six chapters (each section features two or more interviewees), it uses a police account to set out the facts of the case.

 In Conroe, Texas, in 2001, two doper teenagers, Michael Perry and Jason Burkett, shot dead middle-class housewife Sandra Stotler while she was baking cookies at home.
 Their motive was to steal her car, but they found themselves unable to drive out of the gated community where she lived.
 So they called up Stotler’s adopted son, their acquaintance Adam Stotler, who arrived with his friend Jeremy Richardson.
-These two boys were subsequently murdered for the electronic device which opened the community’s gates, enabling Perry and Burkett to complete their theft of the car; Perry also stole Adam Stotler’s driving licence and pretended to be him when first challenged by the police for show-off driving in the car, which he claimed to have bought with a lotterywin.
+These two boys were subsequently murdered for the electronic device which opened the community’s gates, enabling Perry and Burkett to complete their theft of the car; Perry also stole Adam Stotler’s driving licence and pretended to be him when first challenged by the police for show-off driving in the car, which he claimed to have bought with a lottery win.

 Perry and Burkett were arrested in a shootout less than three days after the murders.
 Perry confessed on the spot and gave evidence which led police to the corpses of the two boys; he was sentenced to death.
 Burkett was also convicted, but given a life sentence after the jury heard testimony from his father, also a long-term jailbird, about the boy’s sickly and deprived childhood.
 Facing execution eight days after speaking with Herzog, Perry (who calls himself ‘a Christian’) now denies having murdered anyone.
 Burkett also denies murder; since being jailed he has married a woman who helped with his appeal, and she is now expecting his child by artificial insemination.